 The plan includes: -

-- Removal of all storage heaters which will be replaces by air source heat units
+- Removal of all storage heaters which will be replaced by air source heat units

 - The addition of extra loft insulation into the old part of the building (the only part with loft space)